Table of Contents

 “The choice between plague and cholera,” is how Seth Barkley, head of the Global Alliance for Vaccines and Immunization (Gavi), describes the dilemma the organization faces: On 24 March, the Global Polio Eradication Initiative (GPEI) recommended stopping all polio immunization campaigns in Africa to prevent the spread of the SARS CoV-2 virus.
 It recognizes that this will lead to an increase in the number of paralyzed children in countries where otherwise polio has already been eradicated.
 Afghanistan and Pakistan, where the virus is still present, could be the first victims.

-Yellow fever, diphtheria and measles: all vaccination campaigns cancelled
+Yellow fever, diphtheria, and measles: all vaccination campaigns canceled

 Dengue fever epidemic in Latin America